 And now a quick true story of employee ‘sediment’…

 A business professional (we’ll call him “Rick”) met with a company leader to discuss how he wanted a certain SaaS tool to work.
 Rick listened and asked questions, teasing out from the leader the specific desired outcomes and results he was looking for.
 In the course of the conversation, the leader drew his thoughts and answers to the questions on a whiteboard.

 The next day, Rick presented the plan describing how the actual production implementation would work, delivering the end results the leader had described.
 Rick’s plan included a time-saving idea involving a simple update to certain existing data that would provide the desired end results much more quickly with fewer workflow steps.
 Even better, Rick also noted a flaw in one of the leader’s primary assumptions as to how the solution should work; however, Rick’s proposed data update would resolve that issue as well.

 Instead of being pleased, the “leader” was angry!
 “I told you exactly what I wanted!” he sputtered.
 “What is this?!”

 And only then did Rick realize the unfortunate reality that the “leader” never wanted Rick to propose an innovative solution; no, the “leader” wanted Rick to merely replicate his desires, wishes and assumptions, exactly as instructed on his whiteboard… flawed assumptions be damned.
 Just… wow.

-Keeping his incredulousness – and that snarky fries remark – to himself, Rick simply obliged and completed the project to the “leader’s” exact – and faulty – specifications.
+Keeping his snarky fries remark to himself, Rick simply obliged and completed the project to the “leader’s” precise (and faulty) specifications.
 Sure enough, the system processes the “leader” had mandated proved to be so needlessly complicated, the end users rarely followed them.

 Not long afterwards, Rick, not terribly interested in becoming a “potted plant,” chose to move on… to much greener pastures.

 If a company doesn’t want “potted plants” for employees, they should stop burying their ideas.